imatix/gsl/README.txt

 ### Ownership and License

-GSL/4.1 was actively developed by [iMatix Corporation](http://www.imatix.com) from 1995-2005 and is copyright &copy; 1991-2010 iMatix Corporation.
+GSL was actively developed by [iMatix Corporation](http://www.imatix.com) from 1995-2005 and is copyright &copy; 1991-2010 iMatix Corporation.
+Version 4 was developed as part of the technical infrastructure for the [OpenAMQ](http://www.openamq.org) messaging product.

 The authors grant you free use of this software under the terms of the GNU General Public License version 3 or, at your choice, any later version.
 (GPLv3+).
 For details see the files `COPYING` in this directory.